 Court proceedings for late diagnosis of cancer

-If your case does require you to attend court, we will ensure you are fully prepared by guiding you through every potential scenario and arranging for you to meet with the barrister and medical experts in advance of any court hearing.
-Attending court is naturally nerve-racking but we will take every step possible to relieve the pressure and help you understand what to expect.
+If your cancer claim does require you to attend court, we will ensure you are fully prepared by guiding you through every potential scenario and arranging for you to meet with the barrister and medical experts in advance of any court hearing.
+Attending court is naturally nerve-racking, but we will take every step possible to relieve the pressure and help you understand what to expect.
 It is with thorough preparation of the case that we will be able to secure the best outcome.

 Our no win no fee delayed cancer diagnosis claims service

 We are prepared to offer a Conditional Fee Agreement, commonly known as a “no win, no fee” agreement, in most cases where we consider our client has reasonable prospects of success in pursuing a compensation claim for late diagnosis of cancer.